 She resides in Bentleyville with her husband Jack.
 They are the parents of five grown children and have six grandchildren.

-Michelle currently resides in Venetia with her husband, Jerry.
-They have two grown sons.
+She resides in Washington County with her husband, Andy, and two young sons.

-Marlina Hays is the Communications Associate at the Washington County Community Foundation.
+Marlina Hays is the Administrative Associate at the Washington County Community Foundation.
 Prior to her position at the Foundation, Marlina worked as an Assistant Manager for Hobby Lobby.

 She obtained her Associate Degree from Douglas School of Business, where she majored in Graphic Communications.
 Marlina has been involved in many clubs and organizations throughout the years, currently serving as Treasurer for the Boys Youth Basketball League at Bentworth School District.